 For those students who are less familiar with the technology used in the classroom, using it in lessons provides much-needed practice.
 Technology isn’t set to take a back seat in learning, nor in life in general.
 So students value the opportunity to familiarise themselves with using different devices in different ways, not just in developing language skills

 Obviously, technology is not to be used in place of effective teaching, but interactive tasks, text-to-speech conversion and online tutorials allow students to translate on-the-go.
 Independent learning, with access to relevant teaching material for support.
 It means more practice and therefore more confidence to push perceived limitations.
 Students are given the courage to try books beyond their current reading level, for example.

 For our students, practising English outside of a lesson offers exposure to English culture, and so context around what they are learning.
 Opportunities to practice English in a real-life setting are far more readily available.
 This can be from news sites, through social media, or visit online forums.
 All of which provide a variety of language use that is difficult to replicate in the classroom.

 We’ve worked hard at NCG to understand how the technology we’ve introduced to our schools will benefit our students.
 We’ve made it work so that not only do classrooms benefit from the latest tools for learning.
-Our teachers benefit from time-saving, efficient teaching practices.
+Our teachers benefit from timesaving, efficient teaching practices while integrating technology in the classroom.
 As Nik Peachey states in his interview, technology “has a huge potential to transform education on a global scale” and we wholeheartedly agree.